Health research in children: What parents need to know

 Research gives health care providers the best information possible to prevent illness and to treat children who are sick.

 How do people get asked to take part in research?

 Your child may be asked to take part in research in a number of ways:

-You may learn of research opportunities through newsletters, bulletin boards, phone calls or other media.
+- You may learn of research opportunities through the Internet, newsletters, bulletin boards, phone calls or other media.

 No matter how you are asked, it is always your child’s or a family’s choice whether to take part in health research.

 Who sets the rules about research?

 All researchers in Canada must follow Canadian rules on human research.
 Most human research in Canada must be approved by a research ethics board.
 Their job is to make sure the research is done in a way that respects and protects the rights of the children and youth involved in the study.

 The research ethics board is made up of doctors, scientists, lawyers, ethicists (people trained in ethics) and members of the public.
 All hospitals and universities use research ethics boards.

 What are my child’s rights in health research?